OpenPlaceGuide/openplaceguide/README.md

-# OpenBusinessMap
+# OpenPlaceGuide

-OpenBusinessMap will be a free and open source business directory, based on the OpenStreetMap project.
+OpenPlaceGuide will be a free and open source business directory, based on the OpenStreetMap project.
 It combines data from the OpenStreetMap project, as well as additional information about businesses.

     Open Business Map - OpenStreetMap-based business directory